NagiosEnterprises/nrpe/README.md

         only_from       = <ipaddress1> <ipaddress2> ...
     }
 ```

 - Replace `<user>` with the name of the user that the nrpe server should run as.
 - Replace `<nrpebin>` with the path to the nrpe binary on your system.
 - Replace `<nrpecfg>` with the path to the nrpe config file on your system.
 - Replace the `<ipaddress>` fields with the IP addresses of hosts which
   are allowed to connect to the NRPE daemon.
 This only works if xinetd was
   compiled with support for tcpwrappers.

 3) Restart inetd or xinetd will the following command (pick the
    on that is appropriate for your system:

     /etc/rc.d/init.d/inet restart
+   or
     /etc/rc.d/init.d/xinetd restart

    OpenBSD users can use the following command to restart inetd: